What is the PLAB 2 exam?

 How do you answer the questions?

-The whole exam will take around three hours and 10 minutes.
+The whole exam will take around three hours.
 You'll have one and a half minutes between scenarios to read the instructions and patient information.
 There will be at least two rest stations, allowing you to take breaks.